Tag: red sox

 On April 28, 1933, Taylor won his first game against Hartford Public High School.
 Three days later he punched out 17 batters to defeat West Hartford High School.
 Then he tossed 19 strikeouts by the Hartford Hilltoppers, surpassing a record set by another Hartford native, Pete “Lefty” Naktenis.
 Taylor was also a proficient hitter, batting nearly .500 in his senior season.
 When the Maroons walloped an undefeated Weaver High School, he homered over the left field fence (claimed to be the longest high school home run at Bulkeley Stadium).

-In Taylor’s final high school game, he shattered his own single-game strikeout record with 25 strikeouts against New Britain High school, which remains a State of Connecticut record to this day.
-He won 8 games, finished with a .428 batting average and was named to the Greater Hartford Scholastic Team.
-The New York Yankees were interested in Hartford’s “Schoolboy.”
-However, when Yankees scout Gene McCann learned that Taylor was black, McCann suggested that he claim Cuban heritage since white baseball barred black players.
-The light-skinned Taylor refused to falsify his family lineage.
+In Taylor’s final high school contest, he shattered his single-game strikeout record with 25 strikeouts against New Britain High school (a State of Connecticut record to this day).
+He won 8 games, finished with a .428 batting average and was named to the Greater Hartford Scholastic Team

 Johnny Taylor sets a Connecticut scholastic record with 25 strikeouts against New Britain High School, June 3, 1933.

-After the Yankees passed on him, Taylor competed with Home Circle of the Hartford Twilight League.
+After the Yankees passed on him, Taylor competed with the Home Circle club of the Hartford Twilight League.
 He twirled on the many diamonds of Colt Park on Wethersfield Avenue and at Bulkeley Stadium on Hanmer Street.
 At the stadium on September 10, 1933, about 5,000 fans witnessed a wild-throwing Taylor.
 He lost the game to his crosstown rival, Pete Naktenis.
-Later, Taylor joined forces with Naktenis, winning a New England amateur championship organized by the United States Amateur Baseball Association.
+Taylor would later joined forces with Naktenis, winning a New England amateur championship organized by the United States Amateur Baseball Association.

 Bulkeley Stadium, Hartford, Connecticut, 1933.

-The following year, Johnny Taylor continued to pitch on Connecticut’s semi-pro circuit.
+Taylor continued to pitch on Connecticut’s semi-pro circuit.
 He hurled for Check Bread of the Hartford Twilight League, the Savitt Gems (Bill Savitt’s baseball club) and Yantic of the Norwich City League.
 On August 21, 1934, he fired his first no-hitter for the Northwest Athletic Club of Winsted.
-That winter, he turned down offers from Philadelphia and Pittsburgh of the Negro National League.
+That winter, he considered offers from Philadelphia and Pittsburgh of the Negro National League.
 Wanting to be closer to home, Taylor signed with the New York Cubans.

 Johnny Taylor’s Negro League contracts, 1935.